o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

  - Endpoint for testing the API: [localhost:8080/graphiq](localhost:8080/graphiql) If you want to access the server from a remote destination just switch out localhost with your server IP or domain.

+After setting up and starting the server we will have a deeper look into the database and the directories of Sentitomo.

 ### Database

+By default Sentitomo is using a MySQL database, but it can be used with any other DBMS.
+We choosed a MySQL database because for us it was the easiest and fastest way to set up.
+When the appilication is initially connected to the database it is creating all necessary tables automatically:

 ### Server